dmind-gmbh/extension-cookieman/Documentation/Developer/Contributing.rst

 Composer scripts
 ----------------

 Have a look at the `composer.json`'s `script` section.
-This is the main entry point for any commands needed during development.
-Use :command:`ddev composer` from outside the container or just :command:`composer` from inside.
+This is the main entry point for commands needed during development.

 - :command:`ddev composer cookieman:...` enables an official cookieman theme.
 The "customtheme" shall resemble an integrator following our documentation.